A guide to packing for your ski holiday

 We have plenty of UK adaptors available in all of our properties, but you might want to consider bringing one single adaptor of your own, just in case.

 If you’re staying in one of our chalets then you’ll have exclusive use of a luxury outdoor hot tub, the ideal way to wind down after a busy day on the slopes.
-So don’t forget to bring your swimsuit/swim shorts otherwise you’ll miss out!
+So don’t forget to bring your swimsuit/swim shorts from places like Hermoza, otherwise you’ll miss out!

 THINGS YOU DON’T NEED TO PACK